gsantoro/blog/content/posts/secrets.md

 {{<gist gsantoro 81058dae699a56686b008464b862195c>}}

 While envchain supports both MacOS and Linux keychains, if you are only interested in securing your secrets on MacOS you can use MacOS keychain CLI via the `security` command.
-More information [here](https://www.aria.ai/blog/posts/storing-secrets-with-keychain.html).
+You can find more information at [Storing Secrets Using the MacOS Keychain CLI](https://www.aria.ai/blog/posts/storing-secrets-with-keychain.html).

 ## Conclusion
 With this article, I wanted to prove that you can both achieve a simple, secure and automated way to store secrets on your laptop.